More Californians register to vote without a party preference

 Since 2010, the number of California voters who say they have no party preference has risen from about 3.4 million to about 4.1 million, the state said, from 20 percent of the electorate to 23 percent.

-Under the system, the top two vote-getters advance to the general election, regardless of party, making it less important for voters to declare an affiliation, Baldassare said.

-“California is experiencing a dramatic increase in no party preference voters at a time when we have eliminated the partisan primaries,” he said.
-“While the share of no party preference voters has been rising for years, the state’s new voters have another reason no to affiliate with the Republican or Democratic parties.”

-The change in registration also coincides with a drop in the number of Californians registered as Republicans in a state where both houses of the legislature and all statewide elected offices are dominated by Democrats.
+The change coincides with a drop in the number of Californians registered as Republicans in a state where both houses of the legislature and all statewide elected offices are dominated by Democrats.

 Nearly 5.3 million Californians were registered as Republicans in September 2010, compared with just under 5 million in September 2014, the data showed.
 As a percentage of the electorate, Republicans dropped from 31 percent to 28 percent during the same period.